gszauer/MinimalGameSystems/Animation/README.md

 * ```AnimationData[.h, .cpp]``` - **required** - Contains ```Animation::Data```, analogous to an animation clip.
 * ```AnimationState[.h, .cpp]``` - **required** - Contains ```Aniamtion::State```, analogous to an animated pose.
+* ```AnimationHelpers[.h, .cpp]``` - **required** - Contains helper functions that can be used as is or replaced by more specialized implementations.
 * ```AnimationBlend[.h, .cpp]``` - **optional** - Contains code to blend animations smoothly.
 * ```AnimationSkin[.h, .cpp]``` - **optional** - Contains code to skin meshes using ```Animation::State```.

+# Helpers

+The ```AnimationState[.h, .cpp]``` files contains helper function.
+These helper functions wrap functionality that is already available (and probably better implemented) in the standard library.
+The intention with this was to provide a central place for all standard library functions so they can be re-implemented with more appropriate versions.

 # State And Data